 How Much Is Formaldehyde In Bamboo Flooring?

 Despite formaldehyde being classed as a V.O.C (Volatile Organic Compound), it is only dangerous when found in high levels.
 Most high quality bamboo flooring brands contain little or no formaldehyde in their floors.
 These floors meet the most strict indoor off gassing standard in the world, called CARB Phase II, requires a formaldehyde levels no higher than .05ppm.
-High quality bamboo floors contain as little as .02ppm within their products, which is far below that limit.
-The safest brands voluntarily provide indpendent test results on their websites as a sign of good faith.
+High quality bamboo floors contain as little as .02ppm within their products, which is far below that limit. voluntarily provide indpendent test results on their websites as a sign of good faith.
 Most strand woven bamboo uses only phenolic formaldehyde, which doesn’t have the bad reputation of urea formaldehyde.
 Urea formaldehyde is used in most engineered and hardwood bamboo flooring, but only in trace amounts.

 Who Defines What Levels of Formaldehyde are ‘Safe’?

 Formaldehyde in bamboo flooring depends on where in the world the products are produced and sold.
 The most rigorous indoor air standard in the world is CARB Phase II (set by California).
 Both CARB and European standards recommend that formaldehyde content in products should be 0.1ppm or below.
 Also, you’ll want to stick with products that have Floorscore certification, which also guarantees indoor air quality.

 Unfortunately there are some interests out there that are threatened by the triple threat that bamboo floors provide – affordability, durability and eco-friendliness, and many of these folks have gone out of their way to that bamboo floors are full of dangerous chemicals.
 Given the facts it’s surprising (and sad) that such misinformation and fear-mongering still thrives.

-Most brands that annually test their products, meet the CARB Phase 2 standard, and have achieved Floorscore certification are usually safe (Ambient Bamboo Floors is a great example).
+Most brands that annually test their products, meet the CARB Phase 2 standard, and have achieved Floorscore certification are usually safe ( is a great example).
 Ensure that the bamboo floor brand you’re considering uses an independent third party U.S. laboratory to carry out annual tests.
 This also extends to the materials that you use when installing your flooring; for example, the glue and adhesives you use should be considered.